CGCL-codes/DarkSAM/README.md

 @inproceedings{zhou2024darksam,
-  title={Darksam: Fooling segment anything model to segment nothing}, author={Zhou, Ziqi and Song, Yufei and Li, Minghui and Hu, Shengshan and Wang, Xianlong and Zhang, Leo Yu and Yao, Dezhong and Jin, Hai}, booktitle={ Proceedings of the 38th Annual Conference on Neural Information Processing Systems (NeurIPS'24)}, year={2024}
+  title={Darksam: Fooling segment anything model to segment nothing}, author={Zhou, Ziqi and Song, Yufei and Li, Minghui and Hu, Shengshan and Wang, Xianlong and Zhang, Leo Yu and Yao, Dezhong and Jin, Hai}, booktitle={Proceedings of the 38th Annual Conference on Neural Information Processing Systems (NeurIPS'24)}, year={2024}
 }
 ```